dominicva/your-library/README.md

 - Change the shelf a book is on

-- If a book is in your library, you can see an expanded view of the its details
+- If a book is in your library, you can see an expanded view of its details

 ## Installation